aws/aws-emr-containers-best-practices/content/index.md

-Welcome to the EMR Containers Best Practices Guides.
-The primary goal of this project is to offer a set of best practices and templates to get started with EMR on EKS.
+Welcome to the EMR Containers Best Practices Guide.
+The primary goal of this project is to offer a set of best practices and templates to get started with [Amazon EMR on EKS](https://aws.amazon.com/emr/features/eks/).
 We elected to publish this guidance to GitHub so we could iterate quickly, provide timely and effective recommendations for variety of concerns, and easily incorporate suggestions from the broader community.

 ## Contributing